 Rather than store each website page separately as individual HTML files, WordPress contains many PHP files that each control a different part of your page, such as headers and footers, comment sections, etc. If you look at your WordPress file names, you’ll notice these files end with a “.php” extension.

-On your WordPress site, the main job of PHP is to fetch page content stored in your WordPress database and turn it into web pages.
-Upon receiving a request for a page, the PHP code pulls relevant page content from your WordPress database, converts it into an HTML file (and accompanying CSS files), and sends the HTML back to the visitor who made the request.
+On a WordPress site, the main job of PHP is to fetch page content stored in your WordPress database and turn it into a web page.
+Upon receiving a request for a page, the PHP code pulls relevant content from your WordPress database, converts it into an HTML file, and sends the HTML back to the visitor who made the request.

 Why assemble pages this way?
 In a word, flexibility.
-In conjunction with HTML and CSS, PHP makes it possible for developers to create themes and must-have WordPress plugins that run on their own PHP files.
+PHP makes it possible for developers to create themes and WordPress plugins that run on their own PHP files.
 These themes and plugins can use WordPress database content however they like.
 If you want to swap plugins and/or themes, this setup also lets you do so without the need to generate a new set of pages every time.
 Every page on your site is generated in real-time when requested.